sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

     }
     ````

     > **Note:** A channel is a unique address that represents a single user on a single device for a single application or secondary tile.
-Using the channel URI, the cloud service can send a notification whenever it has an update for the user.
-With the **NotificationServiceContext** we can get the full list of the client endpoints registered with the cloud service.
+Using the channel URI, the Web Site can send a notification whenever it has an update for the user.
+With the **NotificationServiceContext** we can get the full list of the client endpoints registered with the Web Site.

 1. Find the **PostCustomer** function and add a call to **SendNotification** method.